 Today is National Voter Registration Day, a holiday since 2012, where organizations register hundreds of thousands of voters on a single day.

 “Mastering others is strength,” wrote Lao Tzu, “mastering yourself is true power.”
-Tom Sightings of Sightings Over Sixty refers to this quote as he introduces the articles for our blog roundup this week.
+Tom Sightings refers to this quote as he introduces the articles for our blog roundup this week.
 Sightings saw an article by someone who was mastering the power in himself.

 MWE Investments is recalling about 7,500 dual fuel portable generators.
 The recalled portable generators can leak fuel, posing a fire and burn hazard.
 The firm has received 26 reports of fuel leaking from the fuel valve.
-No fires, injuries, or property damage have been reported.